Evolution of the "new" YMCA

 828 Main Street

 Mr. Perkinson was a prominent figure in the tobacco industry, having begun in the trade upon his arrival here as a teenager from Amelia County.
+He married Elizabeth Anderson Fitgerald in 1894 and soon after purchased the house.
 He began his career as a leaf buyer and later organized the Danville Storage and Inspection Company which he owned until the time of his death.
 Mr. Perkins was a champion of public education, even drawing from his own pockets when school budgets threatened to cut teachers’ salaries short or when there was not enough funding for necessary improvements.
 He was also instrumental in the development of the Textile Training School and was chairman on that board, as well as the public school board at the time of his death in September of 1937.

 The house was described as “a Queen Anne-style frame house with wooden shingles,…richly ornamented with extensive cornices and detailing in its gables and eaves.”